Meth Addiction TreatmentGet Help Now

 Many people come to think that medical detox is them sitting in a bare room and “toughing it out”.
 But that is absolutely not what it looks like, at least not at Archstone Behavioral Health.
 Instead, as a part of our detox inpatient Florida program, you will be given a private room with comfortable furnishings as well as access to common spaces.
 You will also have ample recreational opportunities and 24/7 medical supervision.

-The most important thing to know about detox is that, while it is challenging, we are there to make it easier for you.
+The most important thing to know about this first phase of addiction treatment is that, while it is challenging, we are there to make it easier for you.
 Our staff will administer medications to ease your symptoms if necessary and provide you with care and guidance throughout the entire process.

 Archstone Behavioral Health – The full continuum of care

-Aside from our medical detox programs, we also provide a full continuum of care for our patients, including the following programs:
+Aside from our MAT programs, we also provide a full continuum of care for our patients, including the following programs:

 - Residential treatment